Updated on June 14, 2025

 KCC loans are available at:

 - Commercial Banks – like SBI, Bank of Baroda, PNB, HDFC, and others.
+Regional

-- Regional Rural Banks – serving rural areas with easy access.
+- Rural Banks – serving rural areas with easy access.
+Cooperative Banks – supporting local farming communities.

 You don’t need to travel far.
 Your nearest bank likely offers it.

-- Farmers are involved in crop cultivation.
+- Farmers are involved in the cultivation of crops.

 - People in animal husbandry, like dairy farmers.